-Datantian rate of active years for any quarter Existing active users Retention rate of active users for any quarter Total active users in the past quarter Churn rate of active users for any quarter Total active users from past quarter minus current quarter existing active users = Total active users in the past quarter
+Retention rate of active users for Existing active users any quarter Total active users in the past quarter Churn rate of active users for any Total active users from past quarter minus current quarter existing active users quarter Total active users in the past quarter

-Over the last 18 months, we have used different strategies to build and maintain our users and increase their engagement.
+Over the last 21 months, we have used different strategies to build and maintain our users and increase their engagement.
 Initially, we focused on mass marketing strategies to attract registered users.
 Subsequently, we have shifted to a more targeted approach focused on increasing user engagement and user spending.